duplocloud/tenant-native-terraform-generator/README.md

     │          ├── tenant        # Terraform code for tenant and tenant related resources.
     ```

-  - **Project : tenant** This projects manages creation of DuploCloud tenant and tenant related resources.
+  - **Project : tenant** This projects manages creation of AWS resources which are created from DuploCloud.